Interview Question How To Handle Conflict

 "In my previous role as a project manager at Tech Solutions, I encountered a conflict with a senior developer regarding the implementation of a new software feature.
 (Situation) The developer believed that the proposed approach was too complex and would take too long to implement, while I was under pressure to deliver the feature on time and within budget.
 (Task)

 As a result of our collaboration, we successfully implemented the new software feature on time and within budget.
 (Result) The developer felt heard and valued, and our working relationship was strengthened.
-I learned the importance of active listening, empathy, and collaborative problem-solving in resolving conflicts and achieving successful outcomes."
-(Result)
+I learned the importance of active listening, empathy, and collaborative problem-solving in resolving conflicts and achieving successful outcomes Simple, but easy to overlook..

 Further Tips: